A sandbox is a sensory pit that allows us to bring back a part of the beach experience we all love.

 - Requires no special assembly tools

-We’ve compiled a list of some of the best sandboxes on the market.
-We’re sure you’ll find one that your child “digs.”
+Here is our list of the best sandboxes on the market.
+We’re sure you’ll find one your child digs.

-The gray lid is designed to look like a volcano rock that can be incorporated into play.
+The gray lid is designed to look like a volcanic structure that can be incorporated into the play.
 Your kids will enjoy pouring water into the high rocky mountain and watching it gush down the sides.

-Once assembled, this sandbox gives off a prehistoric feel that takes us back thousands of years when dinos ruled the world.
+Once assembled, this sandbox gives off a prehistoric vibe that takes us back thousands of years to when dinos ruled the world.
 It’s a pure delight and will look great indoors or outdoors.